Bangkok hospitals postpone COVID-19 shots, citing vaccine shortages

 “There may have been confusion because private hospitals did not check with the Bangkok administration,” health minister Anutin Charnvirakul told reporters on Monday, adding that more doses were being delivered to Bangkok.

-Thailand's main vaccine drive is depending on 61 million shots from AstraZeneca (AZN.L), produced by Siam Bioscience, a company owned by the country's powerful king.
+Thailand’s main vaccine drive is depending on 61 million shots from AstraZeneca, produced by Siam Bioscience, a company owned by the country’s powerful king.

 Thailand currently offers AstraZeneca and China’s Sinovac shots.